evancz/elm-effects/README.md

         else
           requestTick Tick
             { angle = model.angle
-            , animationState = Just { count = newCount, prevClockTime = clockTime }
+            , animationState = Just { elapsedTime = newElapsedTime, prevClockTime = clockTime }
             }
 ```

 There are two kinds of `Message` we need to handle:

   - `Spin` indicates that a user clicked the shape, requesting a spin.
 So in the `update` function, we request a clock tick if there is no animation going and just let things stay as is if one is already going.
   - `Tick` indicates that we have gotten a clock tick so we need to take an animation step.
 In the `update` function this means we need to update our `animationState`.
 So first we check if there is an animation in progress.
-If so, we just figure out what the `newCount` is by taking the current `count` and adding a time diff to it.
-If the count is greater than 1000 we stop animating and stop requesting new clock ticks.
+If so, we just figure out what the `newElapsedTime` is by taking the current `elapsedTime` and adding a time diff to it.
+If the elapsed time is greater than one second we stop animating and stop requesting new clock ticks.
 Otherwise we update the animation state and request another clock tick.

 Again, I think we can cut this code down as we write more code like this and start seeing the general pattern.
 Should be exciting to find!